 - Directors complete an Annual Assurance Statement at the end of each financial year.
-These governance declarations provide appropriate management assurance that key elements of the system of internal control are in place and are working effectively and help to identify areas for improvement. - Annual Assurance Statements are also completed by Client Officers in respect of external service providers, The Cheltenham Trust, One Legal, Publica, Ubico and CBH. - Where the assurance review highlights elements that do not fully or partially meet the systems of internal control then the Directors and Client officers explain what action needs to be taken within an agreed timeframe. - CMT review the Corporate Risk Register on a monthly basis and service risk registers are managed by each manager. - The SWAP Assistant Director (Head of Internal Audit) provides the Audit Committee, as the Committee charged with governance, with an Annual Opinion on the control environment of the authority, which includes its governance arrangements. - Investigation of, and decisions on, allegations of failure to comply with Members Code of Conduct are considered and determined through processes involving the Monitoring Officer/Independent Person(s)/Standards Committee/Sub-Committee as set out in the Constitution. - A full induction programme is delivered for newly elected members. - The S151 Officer ensures training and awareness sessions are carried out for the Audit Committee periodically. - The External Auditors (Grant Thornton) present progress reports to the Audit Committee. - The External Auditor's Annual Audit Letter and follow-up of management responses to issues raised in the Letter or other reports are overseen by the Audit Committee. - Performance with regard to achievement of corporate priorities, budgets and risk are reported and monitored as outlined in this statement. - The Audit Committee review the Annual Governance Statement. - The Audit Committee review the Annual Statement of Accounts and reports from both Internal Audit (SWAP) and External Audit (Grant Thornton), including quarterly progress reports. - Council approves the annual budget, reviews and approves the Treasury Management Strategy. - Internal Audit monitors the quality and effectiveness of systems of internal control.
+These governance declarations provide appropriate management assurance that key elements of the system of internal control are in place and are working effectively and help to identify areas for improvement. - Annual Assurance Statements are also completed by Client Officers in respect of external service providers, The Cheltenham Trust, One Legal, Publica, Ubico and CBH. - Where the assurance review highlights elements that do not fully or partially meet the systems of internal control then the Directors and Client officers explain what action needs to be taken within an agreed timeframe. - CMT review the Corporate Risk Register on a monthly basis and service risk registers are managed by each manager. - The SWAP Assistant Director (Head of Internal Audit) provides the Audit Committee, as the Committee charged with governance, with an Annual Opinion on the control environment of the authority, which includes its governance arrangements. - Investigation of, and decisions on, allegations of failure to comply with Members Code of Conduct are considered and determined through processes involving the Monitoring Officer/Independent Person(s)/Standards Committee/Sub-Committee as set out in the Constitution. - A full induction programme is delivered for newly elected members. - The Executive Director Finance and Assets ensures training and awareness sessions are carried out for the Audit Committee periodically. - The External Auditors (Grant Thornton) present progress reports to the Audit Committee.
+The Chief Executive and Executive Director Finance and Assets attend audit liaison meetings with the external auditors on a regular basis. - The External Auditor's Annual Audit Letter and follow-up of management responses to issues raised in the Letter or other reports are overseen by the Audit Committee. - Performance with regard to achievement of corporate priorities, budgets and risk are reported and monitored as outlined in this statement. - The Audit Committee review the Annual Governance Statement. - The Audit Committee review the Annual Statement of Accounts and reports from both Internal Audit (SWAP) and External Audit (Grant Thornton), including quarterly progress reports. - Council approves the annual budget, reviews and approves the Treasury Management Strategy. - Internal Audit monitors the quality and effectiveness of systems of internal control.
 Audit reports include an opinion that provides management with an independent judgement on the adequacy and effectiveness of internal controls.
-Reports including recommendations for improvement are detailed in an action plan agreed with the relevant Executive
+Reports including recommendations for improvement are detailed in an action plan agreed with the relevant Executive Director/Service Manager.

-Director/Service Manager.